Oxygen is a colorless, odorless gas that is essential for life. Life as we know it literally could not exist without oxygen.

 The air you breathe is not solely composed of oxygen.
 In fact, only about 21% of the air in the atmosphere is oxygen.
 Nitrogen makes up a whopping 78%.
 The remaining 1% consists of argon, carbon dioxide, and other trace gases.
 Unfortunately, an ever-growing proportion of the air we breathe is made up of pollutants like carbon monoxide, sulfur dioxide, and ground-level ozone.
 Pollutants in the atmosphere affect indoor air quality and contribute to health risks.
 Conversely, breathing fresh, clean air supports good health.

 How Cleaner Air Can Strengthen the Body

 Respiration is a metabolic process.
 The body does not store oxygen; its supply is constantly replenished through respiration.
-That’s why it’s important that the air you breathe contains ample oxygen.
 The more active brody processes are, the more oxygen they require.
 A higher oxygen content enables the body’s cells and processes to perform at a higher rate.
 This means that the body’s capabilities increase when more oxygen is available.

 Oxygen and the Importance of Cleansing

 Breathing clean air is key to reaching your full health potential but it’s not the only factor.
 Nutrition is very important.
 Unfortunately, there are conditions that can prevent a person from properly processing certain sugars, fats, proteins, or vitamins.
 This is often caused by an obstruction or blockage in the digestive tract.
 Cleansing is an effective way to overcome this trouble.
 Cleansing helps to remove toxins that can be picked up from impurities in the air, water, environment, or food.
 And guess what?
 Oxygen can actually help your body cleanse itself.